 by michael erz and anja eimer

-developing a target operating model for higher customer centricity
+a target operating model for higher customer centricity

 It goes without saying that customers want to find the right product or service quickly, conveniently and at any time wherever they are looking.
 As easily as possible and without any obstacles.
 This change in consumer behavior challenges companies’ existing product-oriented business models.
 It has since become crucial for success how quickly and uncomplicated they meet customers’ requests.
 As a consequence, many companies establish an omnichannel sales distribution to leverage the new types of customer behavior and customer engagement as well as possible.
 What at first sounds like a true bringer of salvation, however, only works with the help of a well thought-out concept.

-A phrase that only a few companies really take to heart.
+"Customer is king" – a phrase that only a few companies really take to heart.
 A large proportion, on the other hand, invests a great deal of time and money in its innovative power on the product side.
 But do they really focus on their customers' needs?
 No way!
 The secret, dear companies: align your development, production and sales processes along with your customers in such a way that you will be positively noticed right at the beginning of the customer journey.
 Since products and services are often equivalent, it is difficult for customers to distinguish the actual value of individual offers.
 Companies can therefore only stand out by an optimally steered customer journey.

-a construction plan for real customer orientation
+A construction plan for real customer orientation

 In theory, all this sounds plausible, but how can the structure of a target operating model be put into practice?
 How, for example, does a company have to proceed in order to integrate an e-commerce shop into its traditional sales organization with stationary retail?
-Our TOM creates a blueprint for how companies can shape their operations in the future and which steps are required in what order:
+Our target operating model creates a blueprint for how companies can shape their operations in the future and which steps are required in what order:

 • From the intelligent orchestration of the different distribution channels with one another